coder/docs/guides/customization/gpg-forwarding.md

    sub-keys to your Git provider, and if there's a security incident, the old commits signed using the affected keys may be considered unverified.

-1. As of Coder 1.22, `coder config-ssh` enables the ControlMaster mechanism which caches connections even after the interactive shell is exited.
-This means GPG actions on the remote system can take place when there is no apparent connection.
-To disable this mechanism on your GPG forwarded ssh connection, add the command line options:
+1. As of Coder v1.22.x, running `coder config-ssh` enables the `ControlMaster` mechanism, which caches connections even you exit the interactive shell.
+This means that GPG actions on the remote system can occur even if there's no apparent connection.
+To disable `ControlMaster` on your GPG-forwarded SSH connection, add the following options to your command:
-   `-o ControlMaster=no -o ControlPath=none`
+   `-o ControlMaster=no -o ControlPath=none`.

 ## Troubleshooting